 "You shall draw up the paper, Wade.
 Offer him money, a seniority among the dukes, the perpetual Presidentship of Wales-what you will, if you can but shake him.
 If not, sequestration, exile and everlasting infamy.
 And hark ye, you can inclose a copy of the papers drawn up by Van Brunow, which prove the marriage of my mother, together with the attestations of the witnesses.
-Have them ready by to-morrow at daybreak, when the messenger may start."
+Have them ready by to-morrow at daybreak, when the messenger may start."\

 "They shall be ready, your Majesty," said Wade.
 "In that case, gentlemen," continued King Monmouth, "I may now dismiss ye to your posts.
 Should anything fresh arise I shall summon ye again, that I may profit by your wisdom.
 Here we shall stay if Sir Stephen Timewell will have us, until the men are refreshed and the recruits enrolled.
 We shall then make our way Bristolward, and see what luck awaits us in the North.
-If Beaufort comes over, all will be well.
-Farewell, my kind friends.
+If Beaufriends.
 I need not tell ye to be diligent and faithful."